Graded geometry and generalized reduction: Coisotropic reduction of GC and Dirac structures

 A well-known construction in classical symplectic geometry is the reduction of lagrangian submanifolds through coisotropic reduction, see, e.g., \cite[Lect.~3]{wein-lecturesonsymplectic}.
 Consider a symplectic manifold $M$ along with a coisotropic submanifold $N$ and a lagrangian submanifold $L$.
 Assume that $N$ and $L$ intersect cleanly, i.e., $N\cap L$ is a submanifold and $T(N\cap L)= TN \cap TL$.
 The latter condition can be equivalently expressed in terms of vanishing ideals as $I_{N\cap L} = I_N + I_L$ (see, e.g., \cite[Lemma 5.1]{LiLi}).
 Suppose also that the null foliation of $N$ is simple, so that its leaf space $\underline{N}$ is a smooth symplectic manifold.
 Then the projection of $N\cap L$ to $\underline{N}$ is, at least locally, a lagrangian submanifold in $\underline{N}$ (sometimes called a lagrangian ``sub-immersion'').

 We will now discuss an analog of this construction for degree $2$ $\mathbb N$-manifolds.
-As a consequence, using the description of Dirac structures in terms of lagrangians submanifolds (explained in the end of $\S$ \ref{subsec:reducible}), we will obtain a reduction procedure for Dirac structures.
+As a consequence, using the description of Dirac structures in terms of lagrangian submanifolds (explained in the end of $\S$ \ref{subsec:reducible}), we will obtain a reduction procedure for Dirac structures.

-Let $\cM$ be a symplectic degree 2 $\N$-manifold, $\cN$ a coisotropic submanifold, and $\cL$ a lagrangian submanifold, with bodies $N$ and $S$, respectively.
+Let $\cM$ be a degree 2 symplectic $\N$-manifold, $\cN$ a coisotropic submanifold, and $\cL$ a lagrangian submanifold, with bodies $N$ and $S$, respectively.
 The corresponding vanishing ideals are denoted by $\cI_{\cN}$ and $\cI_{\cL}$.
 We assume, for simplicity, that

 (in particular, one could take $S=M$, which would be enough to treat reduction of ordinary Dirac structures).
 Let $E$ be the pseudo-euclidean vector bundle corresponding to $\cM$, so that $\cL$ is described by a lagrangian subbundle $L\to S$ (as in Corollary \ref{cor:lag}), and $\cN$ corresponds to geometric coisotropic data $(N,K,F, \nabla)$ (as in Theorem \ref{thm:coisotropic}).